EricGebhart/bike-gear-calc/README.md

 Gain Ratios were Sheldon's idea.
 It has been many years now, and I don't know that anyone uses them.
 But I made a function for them in case anyone likes them.

+In sheldon's words.
+Gain ratio is calculated like this.

+Divide the wheel radius in mm, by the crank length in mm. this will yield a single radius ratio applicable to all of the gears of a given bike.
+The individual gear ratios are calculated as with gear inches, using this radius ratio instead of the wheel size.

 ## To do.